 So, how can you establish your credit and learn to use it wisely?

 It starts with knowing the right questions to ask to find a first credit card that fits your needs, your budget, and your lifestyle.

 Ask yourself these 14 questions, and you'll find the best first credit card for you.
 You're welcome!

 So, what's my credit score?

-“Your credit score takes into account, among other things, your past payment history, total outstanding debt, length of credit history, and the types of loans and credit you have," explains Gallegos.
+The score is an indicator of past payment history, total outstanding debt, length of credit history, and the types of loans and credit you have, among other things.